vamanjyoti/spotify-demo/README.md

 # Spotify-demo
-This project is a Spotify-inspired music streaming web application that allows users to play songs, browse playlists, and experience a modern music player interface.
-It replicates core UI/UX features of Spotify.
+This project is a Spotify-inspired UI clone built to replicate the look and feel of a music streaming platform.
+It focuses on frontend design, layout, and user interface elements.

 🚀 Features

-🎧 Play / Pause music

-⏭️ Next / Previous track
+🎧 Music player UI (design only)

-📂 Playlist display
+📂 Playlist layout

+⏯️ Play/Pause buttons (UI only)

-🎚️ Progress bar control
+🎚️ Progress bar (static)

-🔊 Volume control

-💻 Responsive design
+🎨 Spotify-like design

-🛠️ Tech Stack

 Screenshots